NJ (908) 688-5577

 Recent research has shown that approximately 30 to 40 percent of seniors fall at least once per year.
 Many injuries may occur from the unnatural act of falling, including breaking a foot or spraining an ankle, in addition to possibly affecting the overall health of the body.
 There are simple steps that may be implemented to avoid falling, and as a result, the chances of a serious fall from occurring may be diminished.
 It’s important to choose shoes that fit correctly and it is beneficial if they have a non-slip sole.
 For those seniors who exercise regularly, their strong muscles and tendons may aid in providing the necessary strength to prevent a fall from occurring.
 Additionally, living in a clean and uncluttered environment may help older people to walk without tripping.
 It may be helpful to obtain regular medical checkups, which may include an eye exam and a reevaluation of any medications that are taken.

 Preventing falls among the elderly is very important.
-If you are older and have fallen or fear that you are prone to falling, consult with one of our podiatrists from Advanced Podiatry.
+If you are older and have fallen or fear that you are prone to falling, consult with Glenn Davison, DPM from Advanced Podiatry.
 Our doctor will assess your condition and provide you with quality advice and care.

 Every 11 seconds, an elderly American is being treated in an emergency room for a fall related injury.
 Falls are the leading cause of head and hip injuries for those 65 and older.
 Due to decreases in strength, balance, senses, and lack of awareness, elderly persons are very susceptible to falling.
 Thankfully, there are a number of things older persons can do to prevent falls.